 A short sale means that the person selling the property owes more on their mortgage than what the property can actually sell for.

-Here’s the thing – if you are looking to buy a short sale, that means the lender has agreed to accept less than what they are owed.
+If you are looking to buy a short sale, that means the lender has agreed to accept less than what they are owed.
 It does NOT mean that the lender has agreed to accept the purchase price you and the seller have agreed upon.